 Streamlining tracking number creation: more numbers and fewer mistakes

-Hebe Zheng (Lead Product Designer) and the Experience team
+Hebe Zheng (Lead Product Designer), Pia Kendrick (Lead PM), and the Experience team

 Summary